 We spoke to experts from some of Singapore’s top international schools to understand more about learning through play.
 Plus, how us parents can offer our kids more playful learning opportunities at home…

-You can see Pat’s Schoolhouse’s inquiry-embedded play approach in action by scheduling a visit to any of their centres.
+You can see The Schoolhouse by Busy Bees’ inquiry-embedded play approach in action by scheduling a visit to any of their centres.

-Similarly at Blue House Nursery and International School, its deputy head of school Abhi Prakash says, “Play comes naturally to children, and it is the primary pathway for them to participate within their social and cultural communities.
+At Blue House International, its Deputy Head of School Abhi Prakash says, “Play comes naturally to children, and it is the primary pathway for them to participate within their social and cultural communities.
 In play, the possibilities are endless.
 During play, children don’t merely engage with objects and materials – they develop meanings, ideas, roles, rules and relationships, making cognitive leaps and transformations.”
 It also makes them more creative and curious, and works their gross and fine motor skills and their social skills.
 “Kids learn to share and respect their friends and as they grow and develop,” adds Abhi.
 “Play is often the foundation for building those social skills we need well into our adulthood!”

 “Tanglin’s Forest School Programme is a welcome alternative for children to be active, to learn and to be immersed in the great outdoors.
 The programme is specially developed to complement the existing curriculum to enhance children’s self-confidence, resilience, as well as their spiritual, intellectual and creative development.
 Our team here at Tanglin Trust School developed it to encourage discovery, hands-on learning, collaboration and allow children to explore the environment at the same time,” says Paula Craigie, head of the Infant School at Tanglin Trust School.